lightly-io/team-awareness-training/README.md

 - Script for session #8.

 ## Course setup
-8 participants meet once every week for a 60 minute session with a teacher for a total of 8 sessions.
+Eight participants meet once every week for a 60 minute session.
+A teacher will teach them new methods and facilitate reflection and learning.
+The course runs for eight weeks.
 Between sessions the participants will do homework on their own - mostly meditation practices.

-The course will have a scientific viewpoint as a starting point, and everything taught should be verified in clinical trials and/or the participants own experiences.
-KPIs such as stress and focus will be measured before and after the course to determine the result and ROI.
+The course will have a scientific viewpoint as a starting point.
+Everything taught should be verified in clinical trials and/or the participants own experiences.
+The teachers measures KPIs such as stress and focus before and after the course.

 ### Target outcomes
-This course aims to lower stress in all participants by an average of 25% as well as increase focus in all participants.
+This course aims to lower stress and increase focus in all participants.
+Target number depends on the team.
+A decrease of stress by 25%-30% is a good starting point.
 I've been able to reproduce that result consistenly over my last 5 courses.

-The results are highly dependent on the amount of effort every participant puts in.
+The results are dependent on the amount of effort every participant puts in.
 These practices are more practical than theoretical.
 Just reading about them will not help.
 Just knowing them will not help.
 They have to put in the work.
 It's like physical exercise, in that way.

 ## Session overview